zaid-khan/CompetitiveProgramming/README.md

 # CompetitiveProgramming
 This is a repo of all competitive programming code.
+I have used Python to code.